ash2star/authLevelPoC/README.md

 ## Test

+There is an automated test implemented using Jasmine.
+Read though the [setup guide](https://github.com/sapmentors/SITreg/blob/master/test/README.md) and do this stepps accordingly for this project.

-Try what you can do with the /de/linuxdozent/gittest/odata/service.xsodata service using a tool like Postman.
+You can also try the API via the path /de/linuxdozent/gittest/odata/service.xsodata using a tool like Postman.
 Then give /de/linuxdozent/gittest/odatapublic/service.xsodata a try.

 With the public role you should be able to read all the details of the books.
 Also you should be able to create a customer and to read and update update the details.
 But always only for your own user.